Don’t hesitate to make a homemade pie crust. It tastes so much better than store bought, and it’s cheaper, too.

 3. Don’t add too much water.

-The humidity in the air and the type of flour you use can effect the end result of your homemade pie crust.
+The humidity in the air and the type of flour you use can affect the end result of your homemade pie crust.
 Note that most recipes give a range for how much water to add.
 Add ice water just until the dough holds together.

 4. Weigh your flour properly.